 Fence Panel 312 - Straight Lap, Extra Framing, Pressure Treated

 This great value straight lap fencing panel is 6'x6' (1.83x1.83m).
 It features straight edged slats with vertical framing at narrow 18" centres (450mm) for extra strength and rigidity.
 All timber is pressure treated, a lifetime preservative treatment which ensures greater durability.
 The minimum order is three panels and you can add as many extra panels as you need.
-You can also add a wide range of accessories including posts, post caps, post supports and panel fixing clips.
-Gates and gate ironmongery are also available.
+You can also add a wide range of accessories including posts, post supports, panel fixing clips and gates.

 - All timber used in the construction of this fencing panel originates from sustainable forests

 - All timber is pressure treated (lifetime preservative treatment)

 - Doubled vertical framing at 18" centres (450mm)

 PRESSURE TREATED TIMBER: Pressure treatment is a lifetime preservative treatment.
 The preservative is forced deep into the timber under pressure in a vacuum and penetrates below the surface.
 All other treatments apply a coat of stain to the surface of the timber only.
 With pressure impregnated timber, the chemicals are permanently bonded to the cell structure of the wood at a molecular level.
 Tanalith E is a widely used water based version so pressure treated wood is often described as tanalised.
 Pressure treated or tanalised wood is almost colourless except for a slight green tint caused by the copper content in the preservative.
 No further preservative treatment is ever needed.
 However, if you want a coloured finish you can paint over pressure treated or tanalised wood with normal wood preservative in any colour.

 - Add any number of individual extra panels, as few or as many as you need, subject to a minimum order of 5 panels